electricimp/Usb/README.md

 ```

-In this example the application creates instance of [USB.Host](#usbhost-class) for  [hardware.usb](https://electricimp.com/docs/api/hardware/usb/) object with array of single driver.
-To get notification when required driver will be connected to the device and configured, it assigns [callback function](#callbackeventtype-eventobject) that receives USB event type and event object.
-In simple case it is enough to listen for `"started"` and `"stopped"` events where event objects are driver instances.

 ### Driver selection priority

-It is possible to register several drivers for the USB framework.
-Thus user could plug/unplug devices in runtime and corresponding drivers will be instantiated.
+It is possible to register several drivers in USB Driver Framework.
+Thus you can plug/unplug devices in runtime and corresponding drivers will be instantiated.

-If several drivers are matching for the attached device then only the first matched driver will be instantiated according to declaration list.
-For example, if all three drivers below are matching for the attached device but only "MyCustomDriver1" will be instantiated:
+If several drivers are matching to one attached device, only the first matched driver from the array of the pre-defined driver classes is instantiated.

+For example, if all three drivers below are matching to the attached device, only "MyCustomDriver1" is instantiated:

 ```
+#require "USB.device.lib.nut:0.2.0"
+#require "MyCustomDriver2.nut:1.2.0"
 #require "MyCustomDriver1.nut:1.0.0"
-#require "MyCustomDriver2.nut:1.2.0"
 #require "MyCustomDriver3.nut:0.1.0"
-#require "USB.device.lib.nut:0.2.0"

-host <- USB.Host(hardware.usb, [MyCustomDriver1, MyCustomDriver2, MyCustomDriver3]);
+host <- USB.Host(hardware.usb, [MyCustomDriver1, MyCustomDriver2, MyCustomDriver3]); // a place in the array defines the selection priority
 ```

 ### Driver API access

-_Please note that API exposed to the application by the driver is not subject for USB framework._
+**Please note**: *API exposed by a particular driver is not a subject of USB Driver Framework.*

-Each driver provides it's own custom API therefore an application developer should read driver's guide first.
+Each driver provides it's own custom API for interactions with a USB device.
+Therefore an application developer should read the documentation provided for the concrete driver.

 ### Hardware pins configuration for USB

-The reference hardware for this framework is *[imp005](https://electricimp.com/docs/hardware/imp/imp005_hardware_guide/)* board.
-Its schematic requires special pin configuration in order to make USB hardware functional.
-And USB framework do such configuration when *[USB.Host](#usbhostusb-drivers--autoconfigpins)* is instantiated with  *autoConfigPins=true*.
-An application for custom board need to pay attention separately and set *autoConfigPins=false* to prevent unrelated pin be improperly configured.
+The reference hardware for USB Driver Framework is *[imp005](https://electricimp.com/docs/hardware/imp/imp005_hardware_guide/)* board.
+It's schematic requires special pin configuration in order to make USB hardware functional.
+USB Driver Framework does such configuration when *[USB.Host](#usbhostusb-drivers--autoconfigpins)* class is instantiated with *autoConfigPins=true*.

+If your application is intended for a custom board, you may need to set *autoConfigPins=false* to prevent unrelated pin be improperly configured.

-### How to get control of attached device
+### How to get control of an attached device

-The main way to operate with attached device is to use one of drivers that support that device.
-However it may be important to access device directly, e.g. to select alternative configuration or change its power state.
-To get such access USB framework creates proxy class **[USB.Device](#usbdevice-сlass)** for every device attached to the USB interface.
-To get correct instance the application has to either listen `connected` event at callback function assigned with [`USB.Host.setListener`](#seteventlistenercallback) or get the list of the devices with [`USB.Host.getAttachedDevices`](#getattacheddevices) and filter out required one.
-Than it is possible to use one of the functions, or to get access to special [control endpoint 0](#usbcontrolendpoint-class) and send custom message through this channel.
+A primary way to interact with an attached device is to use one of the drivers that support that device.

+However it may be important to access the device directly, e.g. to select alternative configuration or change it's power state.
+To provide such access USB Driver Framework creates a proxy **[USB.Device](#usbdevice-class)** class for every device attached to the USB interface.
+To get correct instance the application needs to either listen `connected` events at the callback function assigned by [`USB.Host.setListener`](#seteventlistenercallback) method or get a list of the attached devices by [`USB.Host.getAttachedDevices`](#getattacheddevices) method and filter out the required one.
+Than it is possible to use one of the **[USB.Device](#usbdevice-class)** class methods or to get access to the special [control endpoint 0](#usbcontrolendpoint-class) and send custom messages through this channel.
 The format of such messages is out the scope of this document.
-Please refer [USB specification](http://www.usb.org/) for more details.
+Please refer to [USB specification](http://www.usb.org/) for more details.

+Example below shows how to get control endpoint 0 for the required device:

 ```
 #require "USB.device.lib.nut:0.2.0"